Quantum Corporation (QMCO) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-28, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Quantum Corporation ("Quantum" or the "Company") (NASDAQ: QMCO).
+LOS ANGELES, Oct.
+31, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Quantum Corporation ("Quantum" or the "Company") (NASDAQ: QMCO) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN QUANTUM CORPORATION (QMCO), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE NOVEMBER 3, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN QUANTUM CORPORATION (QMCO), CLICK HERE BEFORE NOVEMBER 3, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?